This recipe for taco chicken 15 bean soup is so hearty and delicious. It makes a filling lunch or a first course before dinner.

 I cooked my chicken like I always do for my normal soup and got rid of the skin and bones.
 It was ready to get jazzed up.
 So I went pantry raiding.

-I found a package of 15 bean soup mix, and the soup started coming together in my mind.Now, this soup mix has a flavoring packet right in it, but since I don’t like people telling me how to cook, ( I am so independent that way…) I decided to use my own flavorings.
+I found a package of 15 bean soup mix, realized I had some bay leaves on hand, and the soup started coming together in my mind.Now, this soup mix has a flavoring packet right in it, but since I don’t like people telling me how to cook, ( I am so independent that way…) I decided to use my own flavorings.

 I wanted a Mexican flavor, so I decided on using my homemade taco seasoning, as well cumin, since cumin and I are best friends.
 I cooked the beans first and added them to my chicken stock and onions and then added a can of diced tomatoes and some lemon juice.